Serial film: Stylistic differences between the studios

 Universal had been making serials since the 1910s, and continued to service its loyal neighborhood-theater customers with four serials annually.
+Producer Henry MacRae was one of the industry's pioneers; he had been with the company since 1911.
 The studio made news in 1929 by hiring Tim McCoy to star in its first all-talking serial, The Indians Are Coming!
 Epic footage from this western serial turned up again and again in later serials and features.
 In 1936 Universal scored a coup by licensing the comic-strip character Flash Gordon for the screen; the serial was a smash hit, and was even booked into first-run theaters that usually did not bother with chapter plays.
 Universal followed it up with more pop-culture icons: The Green Hornet and Ace Drummond from radio, and Smilin' Jack and Buck Rogers from newspapers.
-Universal was more story-conscious than the other studios, and cast its serials with "name" actors recognizable from feature films: Lon Chaney Jr., Béla Lugosi, Dick Foran, The Dead End Kids, Kent Taylor, Buck Jones, Ralph Morgan, Milburn Stone, Robert Armstrong, Irene Hervey, and Johnny Mack Brown, among many others.
+Universal was more story-conscious than the other studios, and cast its serials with "name" actors recognizable from feature films: Lon Chaney Jr., Béla Lugosi, Dick Foran, The Dead End Kids, Kent Taylor, Buck Jones, Ralph Morgan, Milburn Stone, Robert Armstrong, Irene Hervey, Johnny Mack Brown, Mantan Moreland, and Don Terry, among many others.

 In the 1940s Universal's serials employed urban and/or wartime themes, incorporating newsreel footage of actual disasters.
 The 1942 serial Gang Busters is perhaps the best of Universal's urban serials; Universal often reused some of its footage for future serials.
 Don Winslow of the Navy was a popular, patriotic serial.
 The studio's reliance on stock footage for the big action scenes -- some of it silent footage dating back to the 1920s -- was certainly economical, but it often hurt the overall quality of the films.
+Producer Henry MacRae supervised the serial unit until his death in 1944; he was succeeded by associate producer Morgan B. Cox.

-Universal's last serial was The Mysterious Mr. M (1946), and the serial unit shut down.
+In 1946 Universal had a change of management, which did away with most of the studio's low-budget productions: musicals, mysteries, westerns, and serials.
+Universal's last cliffhanger was The Mysterious Mr. M (1946), and the serial unit shut down.